top of page

 To visualize congestion, live cameras are permanently installed in Kyoto Station, Arashiyama, Gion, etc., and congestion levels are also visualized during Kyoto's four major events and tourist seasons, with the aim of dispersing congestion by location and time.

-Aoi Festival : The Aoi Festival colors the refreshing early summer streets of Kyoto with an elegant procession.
-It is the annual festival of Kamo-Mioya Shrine (Shimogamo Shrine) and Kamo-Wakeikazuchi Shrine (Kamigamo Shrine), which is said to have begun about 1,500 years ago.
-Various events (pre-ceremonies) are held from early May, and on May 15th, the "Roto-no-gi" ceremony is held, in which people dressed in Heian period costumes parade about 8 kilometers away.
+The Aoi Festival, an elegant procession that colors the refreshing early summer of Kyoto, is the annual festival of Kamomioya Shrine (Shimogamo Shrine) and Kamo Wakeikazuchi Shrine (Kamigamo Shrine), which is said to have begun about 1,500 years ago.

-Gion Festival : Kyoto in July is dominated by the Gion Festival.
-The Gion Festival has a history of over 1,000 years and is a festival of Yasaka Shrine that originated as a prayer to ward off epidemics, with a variety of ceremonies taking place over the course of a month from July 1st (Kichifuiri) to the 31st (Eki Shrine Summer Festival).
-In particular, the Yamahoko Procession on the 17th (Mae Matsuri) and 24th (Ato Matsuri), as well as the Yoiyama on each day, attract many people, and the city of Kyoto is filled with the excitement of the festival.
+Kyoto in July is dominated by the Gion Festival.
+The Gion Festival has a history of over 1,000 years and is a festival of Yasaka Shrine that originated as a prayer to ward off epidemics , with a variety of ceremonies taking place over the course of a month from July 1st (Kichifu-iri) to July 31st (Eki Shrine Summer Festival).

-Jidai Matsuri (Period Festival ): The Jidai Matsuri (Period Festival), which began in 1895 to commemorate the 1,100th anniversary of the transfer of the capital to Heian, is a major festival held at Heian Shrine.
-The highlight of the festival is a procession of around 2,000 citizens dressed in the style of each era, from the Meiji Restoration to the Enryaku period when Heian-kyo was built, parading through the streets of Kyoto.
+The Jidai Matsuri began in 1895 to commemorate the 1,100th anniversary of the transfer of the capital to Heian.
+The highlight of the festival is a procession through the streets of Kyoto, featuring around 2,000 citizens dressed in the style of each era, from the Meiji Restoration to the Enryaku period when Heian-kyo was built.

-Gozan no Okuribi : The Kyoto Gozan no Okuribi, which lights up the summer night sky, is a traditional event to send off the spirits of Obon.
-The character "Dai" appears on Higashiyama, followed by Myo-ho and Ho on Matsugasaki, Funagata on Nishigamo, Hidari Daimonji on Okitayama, and Torii-gata on Saga.
-All five of these bonfires are registered as intangible folk cultural properties by the city of Kyoto.
+The Kyoto Gozan no Okuribi, which lights up the summer night sky, is a traditional event to send off the spirits of the dead during the Obon festival.
+The character "Dai" appears on Higashiyama, followed by Myo-ho and Funagata on Matsugasaki, Funagata on Nishigamo, Hidari Daimonji on Okitayama, and Torii-gata on Saga.

 In terms of public transportation, city buses are becoming increasingly crowded due to tourists carrying large baggage.